edwin/spring-boot-and-melody-stopwatch/readme.md

 # Sample Configuration to Monitor a Spring Boot App with Java Melody's Stopwatch

-The goal is to have measurements on how long doesit takes to run a specific part of the code, and display the result in `Java Melody` dashboard.
+The goal is to have measurements on how long does it take to run a specific part of the code, and display the result in `Java Melody` dashboard.

 ## Configuration
 ```java